alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 Subsequently, the keyword `*` expresses expansion of the `collection` to a set of objects: `Order line` nodes.
 The expression concludes with a value path (`.'Line total'`) expressing which value from each `Order line` should be retrieved.

-Can you determine where the `Total` line needs to go?
+Can you determine where the line needs to go?
 Spoiler alert: answer ahead...

 So now our whole model looks like this:
 ```js